nrishabh/AARC-Simple-Sign-Language-Interpreter/README.md

  as a mini project, part of our course Image Processing.
 We included a user-friendly GUI that allowed multiple registered users private access, fed input as the user's webcam video stream and saved the predicted characters into a log file.

+ The name AARC comprises of the first letter of each contributor.

  We also tried improving our dataset by including multiple images of the same label under different lighting conditions and used neural networks to better predict the input image.

  ### Screenshots